ibm-mas/ansible-devops/ibm/mas_devops/roles/suite_app_restore/README.md

 - Environment Variable: `MAS_APP_BACKUP_VERSION`
 - Default: None
 - Example: `20240315-143022` or `v1.0-prod`

+### mas_workspace_id
+Defines the MAS workspace ID for the restore action.
+If not provided, it is automatically derived from the `mas.ibm.com/workspaceId` label on the workspace backup CR.

+- Optional
+- Environment Variable: `MAS_WORKSPACE_ID`
+- Default: Auto-discovered from workspace backup CR label `mas.ibm.com/workspaceId`

 ### mas_app_restore_wait_retries
 Maximum time in seconds to wait for ManageWorkspace to become ready after restore.